Luigi Ghirri's Photography in Bologna

 Giorgio Morandi studio in Via Fondazza

-It's shapes, colours, space, light that determine feelings and images.
-Not the words.
+It's shapes, colors, space, and light that determine feelings and images.

 This is how Bolognese painter Giorgio Morandi summarized his art in a rare interview in 1957.